GoldenArkGeneralTrading/company-profile/README.md

 Golden Ark General Trading (FZC) LLC is a member of the Responsible Jewellery Council (RJC):
 - https://www.responsiblejewellery.com/member/golden-ark-general-trading-fzc-llc/

-Leading global standards organisation for the jewellery and precious metals industry, bringing together major market participants and advancing responsible business practices across the supply chain.
+The Responsible Jewellery Council is a global standards organisation for the jewellery and precious metals industry, bringing together major market participants and advancing responsible business practices across the supply chain.

 ### International Precious Metals Institute (IPMI)